Atrion/atrion-blog/_writings/Living Each Day for Jesus.md

 permalink: /writings/Living-Each-Day-for-Jesus/
 ---

-Living each day, striving to walk His way,
+Living each day, striving to walk His way,<br>
-Seeking His presence as we sit and pray,
+Seeking His presence as we sit and pray,<br>
-Following closely, obeying His call,
+Following closely, obeying His call,<br>
-Soon He will come for all.
+Soon He will come for all.<br>

 <div style="margin-left: 2em;">
-Patiently waiting for that glorious day,
+Patiently waiting for that glorious day,<br>
-Praising Him always, in His perfect way,
+Praising Him always, in His perfect way,<br>
-Living each moment, guided by His light,
+Living each moment, guided by His light,<br>
-In glory oh so bright.
+In glory oh so bright.<br>
 </div>

-Walking in faith, trusting His perfect way,
+Walking in faith, trusting His perfect way,<br>
-Serving in love, we worship and we pray,
+Serving in love, we worship and we pray,<br>
-Living in hope, we hold His promise near,
+Living in hope, we hold His promise near,<br>
-Our Saviour will appear.
+Our Saviour will appear.<br>

-Bearing our cross, we follow in His steps,
+Bearing our cross, we follow in His steps,<br>
-Shining His love, we share the joy He kept,
+Shining His love, we share the joy He kept,<br>
-Faithful and true, through trials we stand,
+Faithful and true, through trials we stand,<br>
-For that heavenly land.
+For that heavenly land.<br>

-Jesus, our King, we honor and adore,
+Jesus, our King, we honor and adore,<br>
-He is our life, our hope forevermore,
+He is our life, our hope forevermore,<br>
-With every breath, we offer Him our praise,
+With every breath, we offer Him our praise,<br>
 This till the end of days.